linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week0.md

 * Napkin diagram 😂.

-* Helping others in Discord.
+* Helping others in Discord by answering questions, redirecting to appropriate channels, and linking to resources.

-* [Article](https://www.linuxtek.ca/2023/02/07/aws-cloud-project-boot-camp-week-0-tips-and-tricks/) with Week 0 Tips and Tricks, including how to set up the Github repo via template, and setting up an AWS organization.

-* [Article](https://www.linuxtek.ca/2023/02/12/aws-cloud-project-bootcamp-week-0-unofficial-homework-guide/) to organize homework into unofficial guide.

-* Forum post to help others (with motivational cat picture):
+* Forum post to help others in #gitpod (with motivational cat picture):
 ![image](../_docs/assets/week0/GitpodForumPost.png)

 ### Creating CloudTrail Auditing via AWS CLI